renyongfu/BuildingWebGames/Presentation/Week12/README.md

 D) text-style
 ```

-27) How do you select an element with id 'demo'?
+27) How do you select an element with id 'demo' in CSS?
 ```javascript
 A) demo
 B) *demo